pakrym/pipelines/pipelines.md

 ![image](https://user-images.githubusercontent.com/95136/42292592-74a4028e-7f88-11e8-85f7-a6b2f925769d.png)

+The `Pipe` internally maintains pointers to where the reader and writer are in the overall set of allocated data and updates them as data is written or read.
+The `SequencePosition` represents a single point in the overall linked list of buffers and can be used to efficiently Slice the overall buffer.

 ### Other Related types

 As part of making System.IO.Pipelines, we also added a number of new primitive BCL types: